Up05/linkedin/ulang.md

 # }
 ```

-It does however have a foreign function interface, many of the normal math operators, type aliassing, arrays and $insert statements (that work similar to C)
+It does however have a foreign function interface, many of the normal math operators, type aliassing, arrays and $insert statements (that work similar to C).

 # Type System Fun

-At first, my type system was incredibly simple: there was only `number`, `bool`, `string`, `char` and a list (dynamic array) type.
+The language is also has static typing.
+Which, at first, was incredibly simple, with only `number`, `bool`, `string`, `char` and a list (dynamic array) type.
-I also had structs and hash maps planned but just never got around to them.
-Unfortunately, all simplicity evaporated once I started interacting with other Java code (bindings/foreign functions).
-So now I have `varargs` as a type, `any` and you can also use `typedef` with `foreign` and I just have this beautiful block of:
+I also had structs and hash maps planned but just never got around to implementing them.
+Unfortunately, all of the simplicity evaporated once I started interacting with other Java code (bindings/foreign functions).
+So now I have `varargs` as a type, `any`.
+And also `typedef` + `foreign` to declare foreign types...
+So, by now, I just have this beautiful block of:

 ```
 # Java primitives